Furniture repair

 Furniture repair is the craft of making broken or worn furniture usable again.
 It may include the preservation of old furniture, which is referred to as restoration.
 The craft of furniture repair requires a number of different skills including woodworking, metalworking, wood finishing, caning (furniture), woodturning, and upholstery.

 Woodworking repair

-Wood is most abundantly used raw material to make a furniture piece.
+Wood is the most abundantly used raw material to make a furniture piece.
 Wood provides the structure for upholstered pieces and is what finishes are applied to.
 Repairing wood requires knowledge of: